Shark WS632 WandVac Review

 • Weak airflow for a stick vacuum

-The WandVac series is Shark’s new product line consisting of a mix and handheld and stick vacuums.
+The WandVac series is Shark’s new product line consisting of a mix of handheld and stick vacuums.

-Whereas other brands (somewhat) use Dyson’s framework with the bulky frame and trigger (or switch), Shark uses a cylindrical frame with a wand-type handle.
+Whereas other brands (somewhat) utilize Dyson’s framework with a bulky frame and trigger (or switch), Shark employs a cylindrical frame with a wand-type handle.

 It’s not a (completely) unique design, as the Dyson Omni-Glide utilizes something similar, but its combination with a full-sized stick vacuum nozzle is something I’ve never seen.